Uncle Meat: Recording

 For the recording sessions, Zappa worked at Apostolic Studios in Manhattan employing an unusual and innovative 12-track machine built by Scully.
 Zappa included a large number of overdubs, playing unconventional instruments through studio effects, and speeding up or slowing down recordings for artistic effect.
 Zappa wanted to make an album that would challenge the complacency of contemporary music fans, as he felt that his fanbase was "accustomed to accepting everything that was handed to them ... politically, musically, socially – everything.
 Somebody would just hand it to them and they wouldn't question it.
 It was my campaign in those days to do things that would shake people out of that complacency, or that ignorance and make them question things."

-By the time the album was released, Lowell George and Buzz Gardner had joined the band, and both have their names listed in the inside cover despite joining after the album was recorded.
+By the time the album was released, Lowell George had joined the band, and has his name listed in the inside cover despite joining after the album was recorded.
 George and bassist Roy Estrada would go on to form the band Little Feat in late 1969.